 Benefits of Trading Liquid Stocks

-One of the most important things I teach my students is risk management.
+One of the most important things I teach my Trading Challenge students is risk management.
 Your risk management strategy shouldn’t be an afterthought.
 That’s a fast way to disaster.
-Believe it or not, risk management is probably the number-one benefit of trading liquid stocks.
+Believe it or not, risk management is probably the #1 benefit of trading liquid stocks.

 Day trading involves timing your plays with fast-moving prices.
 Penny stocks — the ones I trade — are volatile.
 Liquid stocks let me open and close positions quickly and stay within my risk management strategy.

 Here’s a blunt fact about trading penny stocks: Most penny stocks are not liquid.

 It’s one of the built-in cons — as in pros and cons — of trading penny stocks.
 That’s why I want you to understand how to find liquid stocks before you risk your hard-earned money.

 If you already trade penny stocks, you know it might take a little longer to execute an order.
 It’s not like trading Microsoft (NASDAQ: MSFT), where your buy or sell order will get executed almost instantly.
 It’s a built-in feature of trading penny stocks that orders take a little longer to execute.

 “But Tim, why would I want to trade stocks that take longer to execute?
 Isn’t that risky?”

 That’s why I teach risk/reward ratio and risk management.
 In my opinion, hoping your shares in some giant corporation will make you rich before you retire is a real financial risk!